go-iiif/go-iiif/README.md

 #### HEIC images

-By default this package supports encoding HEIC images using the [strukturag/libheif-go](http://github.com/strukturag/libheif-go) package which, in turn, depends on the presence of the `libheif` library when you are compiling your code (or the command line tools) you will need to pass in the `-tags libheif` flag.
+By default this package supports encoding HEIC images using the [strukturag/libheif-go](http://github.com/strukturag/libheif-go) package which, in turn, depends on the presence of the `libheif` library when you are compiling your code (or the command line tools) so you will need to pass in the `-tags libheif` flag.

 ## Performance and load testing